Forces for raps on thin cord (3.2 to 5.5 mm)

 This report gives the forces seen at the anchor by hanging raps on

-mm Amsteel Dyneema.
+mm Amsteel Dyneema and "4.8mm" Spyderline.
 The motivation was a HOWNOT2 video about a special rappable

 5mm cord, and the problem of finding rappel devices.
 Personally,

-I use in this report; The Munter with extra twist is ilustrated here.
+I use in most of this report, with the exception of Spyderline).
+The Munter with extra twist is ilustrated here.

 Munter-type hitches, on a small carabiner, are not that "smooth;" there